Red Tide Arrives In So Cal: What? Where? How Bad?

 There’s no way of knowing how long the red tide will last, but a typical red tide for Southern California lasts between 1 and 2 weeks.

-The current red tide is still in early stages, but as of now, it’s nothing like the one we experienced back in 2020.
+The current red tide has now been around for over 6 weeks and is proving to be the most severe since 2020.
 The red tide in 2020 lasted some 7 weeks and was extremely dense.

 Which Beaches Are Affected?